smol-ai/GodMode/README.md

 You can:

-- download the precompiled binaries for MacOS: https://github.com/smol-ai/GodMode/releases/latest (sometimes Apple marks these as untrusted/damaged, just open them up in Applications and right-click-open to run it).
+- download the precompiled binaries: https://github.com/smol-ai/GodMode/releases/latest (sometimes Apple/Windows marks these as untrusted/damaged, just open them up in Applications and right-click-open to run it).
+  - for Apple Silicon M1/M2 macs, use the "arm64" version
+  - for Intel Macs, use the ".dmg" versions with no "arm64"
+  - for Windows, use ".exe" version.
+It will be marked as untrusted for now as we haven't done Windows codesigning yet
+  - for Linux, use ".AppImage".
+We don't think we support Arch Linux yet.
 - Or run it from source (instructions below)

 When you first run the app: